 Dr. Sherif Emil is a professor of Pediatric Surgery at McGill University, the director of the Division of Pediatric General and Thoracic Surgery at the Montreal Children’s Hospital and associate chair for Education in the Department of Pediatric Surgery at McGill.
-Dr. Emil sat on the board of Mercy Ships Canada for two years.
+He is also a long-term Board member of Mercy Ships Canada.

 For most people the path to study medicine would not include a trip through engineering school, but that’s exactly where Dr. Sherif Emil began his career.
 After growing up in a family of doctors, Sherif thought he would like to try something different and carve his own path.
 He completed an undergraduate engineering degree before coming to the realization that he really did want to pursue medicine.